 Circadian oscillations in expression and activity of the first enzyme of this pathway (NR) have been described in Arabidopsis and other crop plants as maize or tomato (Lillo et al., 2001; Lillo & Ruoff, 1989; Tucker et al., 2004; Z. Yang & Midmore, 2005).
 In fact, light is apparently an important factor for NR to maintain its rhythmic behavior.
 Rhythms in NR activity or NR gene expression profiles were shown to persist only in continuous light in plants (Lillo et al., 2001; Lillo & Ruoff, 1989).
 These results are in agreement with the transcriptomic data obtained in this work, where NR gene expression rhythmic profiles, as well as other enzymes involved in this pathway, are maintained only under light-dark cycles and constant light.

-To validate these results, the enzymatic activities of NR and GS are measured throughout complete diel cycles under summer and winter photoperiods.
+To validate these results, the enzymatic activity of NR and GS are measured throughout complete diel cycles under summer and winter photoperiods.
 These measurements presented a significant rhythmic profile with a p-value lower than 0.05 and an almost non-existent offset between their protein abundance profiles and their activity profiles was found (Fig. 42).